hphelion/documentation/commercial/GA1/commercial.sirius-cli-workflow.md

 ###Add StoreVirtual clusters as a backend for the cloud {#add-backend}

-The VOLUME&#095;BACKEND&#095;NAME parameter allows you to map all the StoreVirtual clusters with the same VOLUME&#095;BACKEND&#095; value to a specific volume type, created in the overcloud.
+The VOLUME&#095;BACKEND&#095;NAME parameter allows you to map all the StoreVirtual clusters with the same VOLUME&#095;BACKEND&#095; value to a specific volume type, created in the Overcloud.
 Adding a StoreVirtual cluster as a backend moves the cluster to  the 'reserved' state which implies that the cluster cannot be removed from the cloud unless the corresponding backends are removed.

 To add a backend, enter the following command

-	sirius add-storevirtual-backend <CLUSTER_ID> --backend-name <VOLUME_BACKEND_NAME>
+	# sirius add-storevirtual-backend <CLUSTER_ID> --backend-name <VOLUME_BACKEND_NAME>

 The sample output of the above command is given below: